guomx69/DevDjango/docs/readme.txt

  understand that there is a difference between a remote branch, and a branch that exists in a remote repository.
 Remote branches are local branches that map to branches of the remote repository git fetch --prune

+ #show you an updated list of branches that really exist on the remote
+ git branch -r